kaycebasques/kayce.basqu.es/posts/regression-tests-for-docs.md

   more efforts on that channel in the future.

-If you've got any ideas on how to make this useful, or if you think it's flawed and I shouldn't pursue it, please email me at `kayce@basqu.es`.
+If you've got any ideas on how to make this useful, or if you think it's flawed and I shouldn't pursue it, please email me at kayce@basqu.es.

 If I do pursue it, I'm planning on publishing it as a free Add-On.
 If you use Google Analytics, then it'll work for you.
 I'll post updates on this blog if